RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/index.md

 # Flexible loads

-They are a special case of power loads: instead of being constant, the power will depend on the voltage measured at the load and the control applied to the load.
+They are a special type of power loads: instead of being constant, the power will depend on the voltage measured at the load and the control applied to the load.

 ## Equations